interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 #### `Web-Monetization-Id`

-Contains the `correlationId` that the browser got from the `<meta>` tag or generated itself.
+Contains the `correlationId` that the browser generated.
 This header MUST always be sent on SPSP queries for Web Monetization.

-The value is restricted to the [base64url](https://tools.ietf.org/html/rfc4648#section-5) set of characters.
-It MUST NOT exceed 1000 characters.
+This value MUST be a UUID version 4.

 ```http
 Web-Monetization-Id: dcd479ad-7d8d-4210-956a-13c14b8c67eb